Swanston, Edinburgh: Swanston today

 Today Swanston retains its feeling of isolation and remoteness.
 The village has no shop, café, pub, school or church and no specific visitor attractions.
 However it is often busy with walkers who pass through the village on their way to the Pentland Hills, particularly to the summits of Allermuir (493 m) and Caerketton (478 m).

 The population of the village is estimated to be 75.

 Swanston Farm is the largest business in the area.
 Since the 1970s, the farm, along with the land occupied by the two golf courses, has been in the ownership of the McClung family, who had been tenant farmers on the land since the 1930s.
-In the early 21st century, faced with difficult market conditions, the family took steps to diversify their activities.
-To that end, the farm steadings were converted to a group of self-catering holiday cottages and small commercial units.
-These are situated to the north of the village centre, on the west side of Swanston Road.
-In 2007, the McClungs opened a restaurant, known as the Brasserie, on the site of the Swanston Golf Course's clubhouse.

 Swanston Farm is also the base of the Edinburgh University Exmoor Pony Trekking Section, a student-run body which organises pony trekking for students and the general public.

 Proposed leisure complex

 In 2019, Hillend Leisure Ltd. (a joint venture of Swanston Farm and Advie Properties Ltd.) announced plans to build a large-scale leisure complex on the site of the former Lothianburn Golf Club to the south and east of the village.
 This would include mountain bike trails, a zip wire, a campsite, glamping pods, a pump track, office suites, shops and a café.
 The project is opposed by the Friends of Swanston, who claim that it would irreversibly damage fragile wildlife habitats; increase noise, litter and antisocial behaviour; cause traffic congestion; damage the character of Swanston village; and set a precedent for building in conservation areas.